simplesamlphp/simplesamlphp/modules/multiauth/docs/multiauth.md

 Each source in the sources array has a key and a value.
-As mentioned above the key is the authsource identifier and the value is another array with optional keys: 'text', 'css-class', 'help', and 'ContextClassRef'.
+As mentioned above the key is the authsource identifier and the value is another array with optional keys: 'text', 'css-class', 'help', and 'AuthnContextClassRef'.
 The text element is another array with localized strings for one or more languages.
 These texts will be shown in the selectsource.php view.
 Note that you should at least enter the text in the default